 The Indonesian Navy deployed KRI Raden Eddy Martadinata-331, carrying personnel from the elite Kopaska frogman command.
 Japan sent destroyers bearing hull numbers visible from the shoreline.
 Ships from India, Malaysia, the Philippines, Thailand and Vietnam transited together from Darwin under the command of HMAS Choules.

-That transit, covering thousands of nautical miles through contested waters, was itself a training exercise.
+The transit itself doubled as a training exercise.
 As Captain Darin MacDonald, commander of the Australian Maritime Task Group, noted: "Exercising with regional partner nations strengthens our ability to operate together at sea.
 It builds trust, mutual understanding and interoperability between our forces."

 The Aerial Display